NCERT Exemplar Class 11 Biology Solutions Chapter 14 Respiration in Plants

 Answer:

-Substrate level phosphorylation is the stage where the ATP formation is happening by the transferring of the phosphoryl (PO3) group from a phosphorylated reactive intermediate to ADP happens.
+Substrate-level phosphorylation is the stage where the ATP formation happens by the transferring of the phosphoryl (PO3) group from a phosphorylated reactive intermediate to ADP.
 In the process of glycolysis, ATP formation happens at two main stages which are as follows:

 1) Conversion of BPGA (biphosphoglyceric acid) into PGA (phosphoglyceric acid).